kpage0910/NoteTube/README.md

 ## Core User Flow

 1. User pastes a YouTube URL
-2. User selects an intent: Learn, Reference, Action, or Skim
+2. User selects an intent: Learn, Action, or Overview
 3. System extracts the video transcript using yt-dlp
 4. System sends the transcript to OpenAI with an intent-specific prompt
 5. User receives formatted notes tailored to their selected intent